thacherT1D/webdevstuff/The_Command_Line/Intro_to_the_Command_Line.desc.md

 - As a path get's longer, does it get more general or more specific?
 - What's an absolute path?
 - What's a relative path?
-- What's the command for listing the contents of a directory?
+- Name a command for listing the contents of a directory?
 - What's the flag for listing directories in long format?
 - What's a hidden file or directory?
 - What's the flag for listing the hidden content of a directory?